vincetran96/Scrape-Finance-Data-v2/README.md

 - Using proxies cannot offer the best anonymity while scraping, because you have to use a user cookie to have access to data anyway.
 - Packing inter-dependent services with Docker Compose helps create a cleaner and more professional-looking code base.
 - Why have I removed my implementation of proxies?
 The reason is that I believe whoever uses this software is responsible for creating and maintaining their own mechanism to avoid IP-ban.
 Additionally, openly pre-providing an IP-ban mechanism may expose it to being overused or even abused; and I do not want to take that risk.
 # Disclaimer <a name="disclaimer"></a>
 - This project is completed for educational and non-commercial purposes only.
-- The scrape results are as-is from Vietstock API and without any modification.
-Thus, you are responsible for your own use of the data scraped using this project.
+- The scrape results are as-is from Vietstock APIs, which are publicly available.
+You are responsible for your own use of the data scraped using this project.
 - Vietstock has all the rights to modify or remove access to the API used in this project in their own way, without any notice.
 I am not responsible for updating access to their API in a promptly manner and any consequences to your use of this project resulting from such mentioned change.